 Without it, losing the VPN connection would mean all your web activity would be unsecured, leaving your information exposed.
-A kill switch will stop that from happening.
+A kill switch will prevent that from happening.

 Perhaps the second most prominent reason that people like to use VPNs is that they can be used to get around region locking restrictions, particularly on streaming services.
 You might have encountered this yourself.
 If you use Netflix, for example, you’ll only be able to access a certain library of content, while other countries will be able to access a different one.

-Lots of people want to watch things that aren’t available in their own countries, and a VPN can help.
+Lots of Aussie TV viewers wish to watch things that aren’t available in Australia, and a VPN can help.
 Since VPNs give you access to servers around the world, you can simply pick one from another country and you’ll be able to access content locked to that country.

-This is another major thing you’ll probably want to consider, particularly if you’ll want to stream things.
-A VPN will almost always slow you down at least a little because the encryption processes they use to mask your IP and hide your activity take time to apply.
+Speed is another major consideration, particularly if you’re a keen gamer or heavy streamer.
+A VPN will almost always slow you down a little, because the encryption processes that is used to mask your IP and hide your activity take time to apply.

-You’ll also usually notice that if you connect to a VPN server that’s quite a long way away from you (especially if it’s on another continent), the drop in speed will be more pronounced.
+You’ll also usually notice that if you connect to a VPN server that’s quite a long way away from your city in Australia (especially if it’s on another continent), the drop in speed will be more pronounced.